Constant Change

 a time for peace, I swear it’s not too late

-In racing through life we miss so much.
-I’m conscious of that and still, in my humanness, get caught up in the things of this world; things that don’t really matter.
+By racing through life we miss so much.
+I’m aware of that and still, in my humanness, get caught up in the things of this world, things that don’t truly matter.

 Food For Thought:

 Are you afraid of the changes and “turns” that might occur?
-If so, can you choose to accept that there really isn’t anything constant except change?
+If so, can you accept that there is nothing constant except change?

-How will you move forward, emboldened to make your life “a time for peace”?
-Because, no matter where you are in your journey, it’s, as written in Ecclesiastes, “not too late”.
+How will you move forward, emboldened to make your life “a time for peace,” because—no matter where you are in your journey—as written in Ecclesiastes, “it’s not too late?”

 Please help spread the word of peace full home® and invite your friends to our peace-filled conversations.